xinjuezou-whi/Open_Duck_reference_motion_generator/README.md

 ```bash
 uv run scripts/auto_waddle.py (-j?) --duck ["go_bdx", "open_duck_mini", "open_duck_mini_v2"] (--num <> / --sweep) --output_dir <>
 ```

+> If you have an error like this : `Failed to determine STL storage representation for <...> Hint: the mesh directory may be wrong`, just run `git lfs pull`

 Args :
 - `-j?` number of jobs.
 If `j` is not specified, will run sequentially.
 If `j` is specified without a number, your computer will crash :) (runs with all available cores).
 Use `j4` for example